Understanding intermediate layers using linear classifier probes: Conclusion

 \section{Conclusion}

 In this paper we introduced the concept of the \emph{linear classifier probe} as a conceptual tool to better understand the dynamics inside a neural network and the role played by the individual intermediate layers.

-We are now able to ask new questions and explore new areas.
+We have observed experimentally that an interesting property holds : the level of linear separability increases monotonically as we go to deeper layers.
+This is purely an indirect consequence of enforcing this constraint on the last layer.

 We have demonstrated how these probes can be used to identify certain problematic behaviors in models that might not be apparent when we traditionally have access to only the prediction loss and error.